 YSEALI Civil Society Development Fellows

-For the sixth year, the Mansfield Center is honored to host the Professional Fellows Program of the U.S. Department of State.
+The Professional Fellows Program is funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and managed by the Mansfield Center.
 The focus for 2017 is Civil Society Development.
 The program for Cambodia, Laos, Myanmar, Thailand, and Vietnam is designed to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from foreign countries and the U.S.

 This program is a component of YSEALI: the Young Southeast Asian Leaders Initiative.
 YSEALI consists of bright young leaders aged 18-35 years from Brunei, Cambodia, Indonesia, Malaysia, Myanmar, Philippines, Laos, Singapore, Thailand and Vietnam.
 These young leaders have innovative ideas for tackling what they have identified as their generation's greatest challenges in the ASEAN region: economic development, environmental protection, education, and civic engagement.
 Every day, they are coming up with creative solutions - like using beneficial microbes to clean rivers or creating job opportunities by selling products made from water lilies.
 The United States is partnering with these extraordinary young men and women by providing training and funding to up-and-coming community leaders and social entrepreneurs.
 This Fellows program of the University of Montana is specifically open to young leaders aged 25-35 from Cambodia, Laos, Myanmar, Thailand, and Vietnam.